Whale sharks in Western Australia

 Swimming alongside the world’s largest fish is an experience sure to inspire awe.
 Your chance to get up close to these majestic and rarely-glimpsed creatures comes during their annual migration past Ningaloo, Australia’s largest fringing coral reef.
-This massive stretch of marine park is located around 750 miles north of Perth, and can be explored as part of a Western Australia road trip.
+This massive stretch of marine park is located around 750 miles north of Perth, to where you can now fly non-stop from the UK.

 Motor out into the Indian Ocean, then clamber into wetsuits and snorkel gear as you anticipate the arrival of the star attraction.
 Suddenly you’ll be gliding beside a gang of gentle, mottle-skinned giants.
 Keep an eye out too for manta rays, turtles and humpback whales while in the teeming waters.